carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 >
 {: .discussion}

+# robots
+We can apply DocTheNow’s SH-A labels to individual Tweets to identify bots, trolls, and malicious actors.

+# move to lesson 9?
 ## User Content, Re-use, and Consent

 Twitter users have various options of privacy over their content and profile.